KateHwang0929/Learning_based_robotics/cartpole-imitation-learning/README.md

 ## Goal

 The goal of this project is to understand how an agent can learn control behavior by observing expert demonstrations.
-Through this project, we explore the connection between classical control, robotics, and machine learning.
+Through this project, we explore the connection between classical control, robotics, and machine learning!!